anywhichway/chocolate-mango/README.md

 Mango queries are sweet ...
 Chocolate Mango queries are even sweeter!

 ChocolateMango is a powerful extension for PouchDB that adds advanced querying capabilities, data transformation, vector storage, plus live object and trigger functionality.
-It seamlessly integrates with PouchDB's existing find API while providing additional features for filtering, transforming, and sorting documents, and querying in-memory data structures.
+It seamlessly integrates with PouchDB's existing find API while providing additional features for filtering, transforming, sorting documents, and querying in-memory data structures.

 ## Features